-In the homework, you are asked to look at the demo "intgauss.m", which shows the result of choosing different values of the time scale T. As T increases, the interpolation approaches a straight line, and the skill improves.
+In class we took a quick look at the demo "intgauss.m", which shows the result of choosing different values of the time scale T. As T increases, the interpolation approaches a straight line, and the skill improves.
 At short time scales, both the estimate and the skill fade rapidly to zero with distance from the data.